How iteration order influences convergence and stability in deep learning

-The following lemma (whose proof is in Appendix \ref{appendix:proof_of_contraction}) shows that for strictly convex functions we can always find a learning rate small enough so that the corresponding gradient descent update is a contraction. \begin{lemma} Let $L(\theta)$ be a strictly convex function and define the map $T(\theta)=\theta-h\nabla L(\theta)$.
+This is sometimes denoted as $L \in \mathcal{S}_{m,M}^{1,1}(\mathbb{R}^d)$, see \cite{nesterov}.
+The following lemma (whose proof is in \cref{appendix:proof_of_contraction}) shows that for strongly convex functions we can always find a learning rate small enough so that the corresponding gradient descent update is a contraction. \begin{lemma} Let $L(\theta)$ satisfy \cref{eq:strongly_convex,eq:S11} and define the map $T(\theta)=\theta-h\nabla L(\theta)$.
 Then

 In particular, for small enough $h \in (0,1)$ (depending on $m$ and $M$) the map $T$ is a uniform contraction. \end{lemma}